Banner

 To load and display a banner ad, you will need:

-• An instance of SASAdPlacement that will be used to perform ad calls to the delivery engine.
+SASAdPlacementthat will be used to perform ad calls to the delivery engine. - An instance of

 The next sections describe in details how to create and load a banner ad.